urbanairship/urbanairship-cordova/README.md

 #### Android manual installation (unnecessary if installed automatically)
 1. Copy src/Android/*.java files to your projects src/com/urbanairship/phonegap/ directory
-1. Copy src/Android/urbanairship-lib-*.jar to your projects lib directory
+1. Copy src/Android/urbanairship-lib-*.jar to your projects libs directory

 1. Modify the AndroidManifest.xml to include these permissions: